 “However, with inflation, I am responsible for 84 million people.
 If I make a mistake, I will be unfair to 84 million Turkish people.
 You know, millions of employees get pay raises according to the inflation we announce.
 Now, it’s almost like playing with the income of those people, which is unfair.
 Is it possible for me to do this, to take on such a responsibility?” he asked.

 He also pointed to the number of people working in TurkStat who would be able to cry foul.
 “I am sitting on this chair now, but someone else will be sitting here in the near future.
-No matter who the chairman is, do you think that the hundreds of people working in the department of inflation calculation at TurkStat would tolerate a very different statement from the rate they put forward, and would not speak up about this?”
+No matter who the President is, do you think that the hundreds of people working in the department of inflation calculation at TurkStat would tolerate a very different statement from the rate they put forward, and would not speak up about this?”